 Jump to navigation

-Now Playing on KOOP: KOOP Automation - Sundays at 12:00am
+Now Playing on KOOP: Channel Surfing - Sundays at 9:00am

 Adventures in Sound is a free-form show that explores music spanning more than 120 years of recorded sound.

 Since September 2005, host Dennis Campa has highlighted a variety of music from his collection of 20,000 plus records and cd's.

 Among the sounds you may hear: century old recordings by noted vaudevillians; musical oddities only found in thrift stores; vintage blues & jazz sides; and records made by movie and television stars.